mkurowski-tech/toost-utils/README.md

 A few utils that was helpful for me

-make_string(T ... args)	- makeing string in place with any primary type
+make_string(T ... args)	- making string in place with any primary type

 are_same<T ... >	- like is_same but for many types